Over the time you support a family, your relationship will change as they become independent. Explore how you can prepare for this.

 Community Sponsorship is, at its essence, about a group of individuals helping a family to navigate life in a new country.
-Independence is crucial to achieving integration, and as a Group, you need to be comfortable with family members making their own choices and doing things alone, even if you don’t quite agree with them!
+Independence is crucial to achieving integration, and as a group, you need to be comfortable with family members making their own choices and doing things alone, even if you don’t quite agree with them!

-In your Sponsor Agreement, it stipulates that you will produce an exit strategy for the end of the 12 month sponsor agreement, this doesn’t need to be a formal document but rather, an outline of what you will and won’t be doing.
-It’s important that you think this through as a Group and are consistent about how you approach this.
+In your Sponsor Agreement, it stipulates that you will produce an exit strategy for the end of the 12 month sponsor agreement – this doesn’t need to be a formal document but rather, an outline of what you will and won’t be doing.
+It’s important that you think this through as a group and are consistent about how you approach this.
 We recommend that you look to have your exit strategy ready in month six after arrival at the latest.
 Make sure you speak to your Lead Sponsor about any changes they will need to make through your support.

 We should be clear that an exit strategy does not necessarily mean an end to the relationship you have developed with the family, just a change from a formal relationship.
-Some Groups have found this change deepen and strengthen their relationships with a family, others that the family they support have found the end of the sponsor relationship a helpful marker for their 1st year in the UK.
+Some groups have found this change deepen and strengthen their relationships with a family, others that the family they support have found the end of the sponsor relationship a helpful marker for their first year in the UK.
 There is no standard way of doing this, but this guide aims to help you think through what you need to put in place to prepare you and the family for the end of the sponsor agreement.
 You might find it more useful to think of this as a transition planning exercise.

 Starting your exit/transition planning

-Speak to all members of your Community Sponsorship Group and ask:
+Speak to all members of your Community Sponsorship group and ask: